telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-crop.md

 ## Example

-The snippet below shows a sample RadImageEditor and RadImageEditorToolbar definitions, where the CropToolbar is define as follow:
+The snippet below shows a sample RadImageEditor and RadImageEditorToolbar definitions, where the CropToolbar is defined as follow:

 <snippet id='imageeditor-custom-crop-toolbar'/>

-In addition to this, you need to add the following namespaces:
+In addition, you need to add the following namespaces:

 ```XAML
 xmlns:telerikImageEditor="clr-namespace:Telerik.XamarinForms.ImageEditor;assembly=Telerik.XamarinForms.ImageEditor"